maalbrec89/IVIVC-with-particle-dissolution-module-in-OSP/README.md

 ## Introduction

-This repository explains the technical steps for conducting an in vitro-in vivo extrapolation (IVIVE) with the Open Systems Pharmacology (OSP) software suite.
+This repository explains the technical steps for conducting an in vitro-in vivo extrapolation (IVIVE) for oral drug formulations with the Open Systems Pharmacology (OSP) software suite.
 Specifically, dissolution kinetics is described by a modified form of the Noyes-Whitney equation [[1](#References)] which accounts for different sizes of spherical particles with a predefined particle size distribution [[2,3](#References)].
 In PK-Sim<sup>®</sup>, this dissolution function is readily available in the `Formulation` building block section as `Particle Dissolution` [[4](#References)].
 This particle dissolution function has also been implemented in MoBi<sup>®</sup> to model dissolution in biorelevant media *in vitro* and the MoBi<sup>®</sup> file is distributed with this repository.

 ## Necessary files